How to Remove Negative Content From Google Search Results

 For instance, a company like The New York Times has an outsized voice online.
 If they write something unflattering about a brand, it could crush the company or individual, causing millions in damages, lost college funds, and a host of other apocalyptic personal scenarios.

-A company like the New York Times has massive authority to search engines - some would say far too much.
-What highly authoritative (strong) sites say is essential "more important" than what the average blogger says by default.
+A company like The New York Times has massive authority over search engines – some would say far too much.
+What highly authoritative (strong) sites say is essentially “more important” than what the average blogger says by default.

 Conclusion